 Summarizing the discussion from the previous section, we suggest that selection and assessment of evidence can proceed as follows.
-First, it is sensible to seek evidence that would be surprising (i.e., not expected) if the claim is untrue and, if multiple forms of evidence are available, to seek those that are diverse, that is, not associated with each other unless the claim is true.
+First, it is sensible to seek evidence that would be surprising (i.e., not expected) if the claim is untrue and, if multiple forms of evidence are available, to seek those that are diverse: that is, not associated with each other unless the claim is true.
 The claim should be at the "something useful" level and there should be a suitable theory available that connects such claims to the measurements and observations delivered as evidence.
 We should follow Nicod's criterion and select evidence that supports the claim directly rather than by delicate inference and, if the claim is a conjunction, we should ensure that each conjunct is supported by some part of the evidence.
 Next, a confirmation measure can be evaluated and assessed as an indication of the weight of that evidence.
-Keynes' measure is attractive as its original and likelihood forms are the same.
+Keynes' measure is attractive as its original and likelihood forms are equal and this can be used to probe consistency of the judgments required.
 Numerical experiments can be performed to establish a suitable threshold for the measure.
 Finally, counterclaims should be considered and the discriminating power of the evidence assessed with the aid of measures such as Good's.
 Again, numerical experiments can be used to establish thresholds.